 A temporary parking lot has opened at CWI parking lot (the former Bob Rice Ford location) on Main Street providing access for boaters to Quinn’s Pond and the Boise River Park.
 For a suggested detour and temporary parking lot location, please see the map.

-During construction, two sections of the Boise River Greenbelt will be closed: from Veterans Memorial Park to the 36th Street pedestrian bridge and from Whitewater Park Boulevard to the Boise River Park.
+During construction, one section of the Boise River Greenbelt will be closed: from Veterans Memorial Park to the 36th Street pedestrian bridge.

 Bernardine Quinn Riverside Park is located between Main Street and Veterans Memorial Parkway on the Boise River Greenbelt.
 Fairview Avenue and Veterans Parkway.

 The park is one of the "Ribbon of Jewels" named for prominent local women.
 Previously the site of the gravel operation for the Quinn Robbins construction company.
 Land for the park was donated to the city of Boise in 1997.

 Bernardine Quinn, a native of La Crosse, Wisconsin, moved to Boise in 1910 after her father established a cleaning supply firm in the City of Trees.
 A graduate of St. Teresa's Academy, Bernardine later served as secretary of the Boise Chamber of Commerce.

 In 1924, Bernardine married Maurice Harold Quinn, founder of the Quinn Robbins heavy construction company.
 A longtime member of the Catholic Women's League, Bernardine was active in the church throughout her life.
 She was also involved in civic organizations, including the Silver Sage Council of the Girl Scouts and St. Alphonsus Hospital.